shupershuff/Diablo2RLoader/README.md

 ![image](https://github.com/shupershuff/Diablo2RLoader/assets/63577525/f6f2c934-7fce-47db-a052-97e42874d9be)<br>

 **Alarms for DClone Walk status changes**<br>
-NOTE: THIS IS AN UNRELEASED, UPCOMING FEATURE WHICH IS STILL A WORK IN PROGRESS.
+NOTE: THIS IS AN UNRELEASED, UPCOMING FEATURE WHICH IS STILL A WORK IN PROGRESS.<br>
-If configured, you can select which regions and modes to monitor for D Clone (Über Diablo) walk status changes.
+If configured, you can select which regions and modes to monitor for D Clone (Über Diablo) walk status changes.<br>
-If there's a change in status whilst the script is running, it will activate the alarm function.
+If there's a change in status whilst the script is running, it will activate the alarm function.<br>
-The alarm will a text warning (as seen in example below) as well as a text to speech alarm notifying you where the walk is happening.
+The alarm will a text warning (as seen in example below) as well as a text to speech alarm notifying you where the walk is happening.<br>
-The voice alarm activates only once but the text warnings will remain in place for 5 minutes.
+The voice alarm activates only once but the text warnings will remain in place for 5 minutes. <br>
-You will also be notified after the script has launched if there's any imminent walks about to happen (ie status is 5/6).
+You will also be notified after the script has launched if there's any imminent walks about to happen (ie status is 5/6).<br>
-See the [config](#4-script-config-mostly-optional) and [DClone Status Alarms](#8-dclone-status-alarms-optional) sections for how to configure this.
+See the [DClone Status Alarms](#8-dclone-status-alarms-optional) and [config](#4-script-config-mostly-optional) sections for more information and how to configure this.<br>
 ![image](https://github.com/shupershuff/Diablo2RLoader/assets/63577525/22288449-6088-4d1c-b559-689907ea0afa)<br>
 Voice Examples (make sure to unmute, GitHub mutes by default):<br>